 Dr. Escolar decided to do what she could to treat the child’s symptoms.
 “Although I could not cure her, I thought I could improve the quality of her life.
 I was successful in relieving many of her symptoms and making her happier and more comfortable.
 Her mother was very grateful, and I started getting calls from other families of children with rare inherited disorders.”

 Within about a year, Dr. Escolar had established the Program for the Study of Neurodevelopment in Rare Disorders to help children and their families understand the impact of rare, inherited neurological diseases on child development.
-In 2011—now known nationally and internationally known for her groundbreaking work to improve the treatment of children with inherited brain disorders—Dr. Escolar joined the faculty of the University of Pittsburgh School of Medicine and relocated her program, the only one of its kind in the United States, to the Center for Rare Disease Therapy at Children’s Hospital of Pittsburgh of UPMC.
+In 2011—now known nationally and internationally known for her groundbreaking work to improve the treatment of children with inherited brain disorders—Dr. Escolar joined the faculty of the University of Pittsburgh School of Medicine and relocated her program, the only one of its kind in the United States, to the Center for Rare Disease Therapy at UPMC Children's Hospital of Pittsburgh.

 After receiving her medical degree in her native Colombia in 1986, Dr. Escolar came to the United States to complete a master’s degree in nutrition at Columbia University in New York.
 She went on to complete a residency in pediatrics in 1993 and a fellowship in child development and behavioral pediatrics in 1995 at New York Hospital–Cornell Medical Center.